For all the food (and charm,) travel to the small French towns of Provence and the Luberon

 Many visitors to Provence seem to miss these coastal coves and inlets, but they are part of one of the country’s most beautiful national parks.
 You can opt either to hike or boat alongside the cliffs, stopping to rest at a beach or climbing a hill for some heartstopping ocean views.
 You can also walk the path from Cassis to the Calanque d’En-Vau, one of the most picturesque.

-For more top South of France destinations, check out:
+For more of the best South of France destinations, check out:

 - For wine, Chateauneuf-du-Pape